 Council's kerbside clean up is an annual service provided to help its residents dispose of large household items and green waste.

 See the collection date for your suburb below.

 You should receive a flyer by post 1-2 weeks prior to your scheduled collection as a reminder to put items out.

-Leave unwanted materials neatly on the kerbside up to 1 week before collection is due to start in your area.
+Leave unwanted materials neatly on the kerbside the weekend before collection is due to start in your area.
 Just make sure everything is ready to go before 6am on the Monday.

 Collection in your area runs for two weeks.